dilner1/Portfolio_one/README.md

 - As the opening section is very dramatic this was kept simple so the reader is not distracted from the text

-- Uses wide line-spacing and solid background to achieve this
+- Uses wide line-spacing and solid background to achieve this, as well as different font for headings and paragraphs

 ![About us section](assets/images/who_we_are_section.png)